We're Giving Away 1 Twin Bibs Set Each Week!

 Now, I don't promise that changing your shoes will completely get rid of all of your aches and pains, but it's definitely going to help.
 Here's a quick comparison of the top options, and then we'll discuss what to look for.

-There's a few key things to look for in pregnancy shoes, and it's all about the comfort.
+There's a few key things to look for in shoes for pregnancy, and it's all about the comfort.
 More comfort and support for your feet means less pain for you, and less pain in your feet gives you more energy and freedom to get on with your life.
 So here's what you need to know.

 When you're working around a belly, and can barely even see your toes, let alone touch them, then it can be hard to reach down there and tie up shoe laces.